wdmcquinn/100-days-of-code/log.md

 ** Today's Progress:** Working on udacity course.

 ** Thoughts: ** I had to miss a few days as we have been really busy at home working on a remodel project.
 I have not gotten to spend more that 20 minutes or so programming for the last 2 days.
 I am back on track today.
 I have completed over an hour of the offline first class.
 It is really interesting so far.
+### Day 12: January 15th, 2018
+** Today's Progress: ** Started learning how to use vim.

+** Thoughts: ** I saw an article that gave me an idea on how to be more mobile.
+I have started watching videos on tmux and vim.
+Im thinking about setting up a server at home and using ssh to connect.
+With vim and tmux i can carry a ipad or surface pro and not worry about taking a laptop.

+### Day 13: January 16th, 2018
+** Today's Progress: ** More progress on Service Workers.

+**Thoughts:** I worked some more on my udacity course for mobile first.
+We covered more stuff about service workers.